KPavelI/dpd/README.md

 ## Citation
-This program has been used in the following works [1-7], please cite some of this in case of using this program.
+This program has been used in the following works [1-7], please cite some of this in case of using this code.
 The detailed description of DPD can be found in [8].

 ## Refs.